Nate Poole: New Orleans Saints

 In the 2005 offseason, the Cardinals declined to tender a contract to Poole - a restricted free agent.
 He signed a two-year, $1 million contract with the New Orleans Saints on May 18.
 After being cut by the team on September 3, Poole was re-signed by the team less than three weeks later on September 21.

 On November 6, Poole tore the ACL, MCL and patellar tendon in his knee against the Chicago Bears.
 He was placed on season-ending injured reserve, finishing the season with three catches for 63 yards in seven games.

 Knee problems often kept Poole out of practice during training camp with the Saints in 2006, and he was eventually waived on July 26.

 Coaching career

 In April 2018, Poole was named wide receivers coach for the Wingate Bulldogs football team.

-Personal life

-Poole and his wife, Neville, reside in Waxhaw, North Carolina.
-Nathan has three daughters, Shaunita, Nia and Natalie.
+In 2020, Poole was hired as the wide receivers coach for North Carolina A&T.